 More about: Barcelona Museum Pass

-What is the Barcelona Museum Pass?
+What is the Barcelona Museum Pass

-How much does the Barcelona Museum Pass cost and which museums are included?
+How much does the Barcelona Museum Pass cost and which museums are included

-The Barcelona Museum Pass costs approximately $35 per person, which means a saving of up to 45% on the price of tickets if you were to buy them individually.
+The Barcelona Museum Pass costs approximately €35 per person, which means a savings of up to 45% on ticket prices compared to purchasing each one individually.

 Museums included in the Barcelona Museum Pass